Version 2.2, effective 07.26.2017

 A tournament is a competition between A Game of Thrones: The Card Game players.
-After enrolling in the tournament, they are paired against one another in an organized fashion to play a game.
+After enrolling in the tournament, competitors are paired against one another in an organized fashion to play a game.
 After multiple games against different opponents, players are ranked according to their performance.
 Most tournaments conclude with the awarding of prizes to top finishers.

 Tournaments are played using the rules provided in the A Game of Thrones: The Card Game Rules Reference and FAQ, both of which may be downloaded from the A Game of Thrones: The Card Game page of our website at any time.
 Additional rules for playing games in a tournament are detailed in this document.

 This document explains important tournament concepts and provides the details for Joust tournaments, where players come to a tournament with pre-made decks and are paired in head-to-head games.
-When running an event with a different format, please also read the Alternate Format Regulations to learn any important differences..
+When running an event with a different format, please also read the Alternate Format Regulations to learn any important differences.